Bootcamp Types: The Ultimate Guide to Comparing Coding Bootcamps

 Full-time coding bootcamps require a significant time commitment each week.
 Some full-time bootcamps estimate that students spend 40-60 hours per week dedicated to the bootcamp.
-This time estimate includes both instructional time and time spent working on assignments.
+This time estimate includes both instructional time and time spent on assignments.
 Because of the time commitment, full-time programs may require leaving employment for the duration of the program.

-Part-time coding bootcamps require longer to complete than a full-time option, but can provide students greater flexibility.
+Part-time coding bootcamps take longer to complete than a full-time option, but can provide students greater flexibility.
 These programs require 15-20 hours of instruction and study each week.
 Often, learners can continue their employment while participating in the bootcamp.

 Both independent providers and university-affiliated bootcamps typically offer a mix of full-time and part-time bootcamps.